Adventure Day Camps

 Archery … Hand-eye coordination improves as archers practice target shooting with bows and arrows.
 At the Archery Range, there are four lanes for four archers to work on their aim at a time.
 Those waiting their turn may play quiet games or work on crafts while the others are shooting.
 Wrist guards and bows for various pull strengths allow for comfort and success.

 Arts & Crafts …At the Arts & Crafts shop, a wide variety of art materials is always available for individual and group projects.
-Sketching, painting, forming clay, and creating sculptures are typical activities.
-Making decorations, costumes and props for events and weekly themes is a favorite.
+Typical activities include sketching, painting, forming clay, and creating sculptures with paper, natural materials, and glue.
+Making decorations, costumes, and props for events and weekly themes is a favorite.
 Campers make meaningful creations using recycled materials and those found on nature walks.

 Native American Indian Lore …At the Tipi on the hill facing the rising sun, campers discover first-hand the history and culture of mountain and plains Indian tribes.
 Games, legends, songs, dance, and crafts such as beading, braiding, and pictographs bring to life the way of life of the local Arapaho Indians and other tribes.